salatfreak/pyromaniac/docs/components-stdlib.md

 The result is intended to be added as the `storage` field.

+Combines a list of storage objects based on their *__for__* field.
+The field is required and represents the path the object should be placed at in the *Butane* structure.
+The storage-specific standard library components return objects with the *__for__* field correctly set.

 **Example**:
 - Combine a file with a file tree:
   `std.storage(std.file('/var/file.txt'),